 My figurative paintings are created on multiple sheets of layered plexiglass.
-Each sheet of clear plexiglass contains a part of the final image.
-The effect creates a 3 dimensional kinetic painting that moves and changes as the viewer’s perspective changes.
+Each sheet of clear plexiglass contains thousands of tiny dots that create part of the final image.
+The effect creates a Neo-Pointillist 3 dimensional kinetic image that moves and changes as the viewer’s perspective changes.

 I’ve been influenced by the 1960’s optical and kinetic art of Israeli artist Yaacov Agam.
 Also the French Pointillist painters of the 1880’s, American photorealist painter Chuck Close, and the dramatic lighting of Dutch master Rembrandt van Ryan.